Quick CV Dropoff

 Ample job opportunities

 Candidates who commit to developing their skills, especially within a niche sector, could receive near-limitless job opportunities.
 How you leverage locum work is up to you.
-We’ve seen candidates use it as a temporary measure while they find a permanent position, while others decide locum work is the best career choice for them.
-We refer to the latter as ‘career locums’.
+We’ve seen candidates use it as a temporary measure while they find a permanent position, while others decide locum work is the best career choice for them; we refer to the latter as ‘career locums’.

 Many candidates wrongly believe that locum work stalls career progression.
 Instead, there are opportunities to accept more responsibility, delve into other areas of law to broaden your experience and climb to a more senior role.
 Take a look at our blog which delves into progression as a legal locum.